ReqRest/ReqRest-Documentation/doc/articles/getting-started.md

             .PutJson(todoItem)
             .Receive<TodoItem>().AsJson(200);

-    // This is a little bit special.
-    // The JSON Placeholder API returns an empty object {} when a DELETE request succeeds.
-    //
-    // For demonstration purposes, this code interprets this as 'NoContent'.
-    // Normally, NoContent should be used when a request returns an empty HTTP content
-    // (which is also typical for a DELETE request). public ApiRequest<NoContent> Delete() =>
+    // The REST API returns {} here, but for demonstration purposes, this is treated as No Content. public ApiRequest<NoContent> Delete() =>
         BuildRequest()
             .Delete()